 - Improved blood sugar regulation

-After the 30 days, it is recommended that you systematically re-introduce foods back into your diet to observe what food groups are triggering potential negative side effects for you.
-Including this step in the protocol provides you with some super valuable information to take beyond the completion of the Whole30 program, so that you have tools at your disposal to eat in a way that makes you feel amazing every single day.
+After the 30 days, Whole30 rules recommend that you systematically re-introduce foods back into your diet.
+So you can observe what food groups are triggering potential negative side effects for you.
+Including this step provides you with some valuable information to take beyond the completion of the program.

 Why you should do a Whole30

-Outside of doing some expensive food sensitivity testing, Whole30 is the one tool that has had the most profound and lasting impact on my relationship to food.
+Outside of some food sensitivity testing, Whole30 is the one tool that has had the most profound impact on my relationship to food.
 It really is mind blowing how powerful it can be in healing the body and supporting mental health!

-Whole30 can be relatively affordable (and even less expensive!) if you plan it out right, and I guarantee it will give you more appreciation for what you and your body are capable of achieving 👉🏼 (Cue unexpected feelings of confidence and empowerment!).
+Whole30 can also be relatively affordable if you plan it out right.
+And I guarantee it will give you more appreciation for what you are capable of achieving.
+Cue unexpected feelings of confidence and empowerment!

-Even though it is fairly restrictive in what you can’t have, you still have a TON of options and flexibility to play around with flavors and ingredients to make some SUPER delicious meals.
-We definitely eat very well when we are doing a Whole30 – often better than when we’re busy and “what’s for dinner” becomes something of an after thought.
-My Whole30 food list makes it even easier to plan for meals throughout the week.
+Although it is fairly restrictive, you still have a TON of ingredients to play around with to make delicious meals.
+We definitely eat super well when we are doing a Whole30.
+Often better than when we’re busy and “what’s for dinner” becomes an after thought.

 And in the end, you’re giving your body the ultimate gift of food freedom.
-Re-setting your taste buds so that you find yourself actually craving healthy, nutrient dense, whole foods.
-I’m so excited to help you find that feeling!
+Re-setting your taste buds so that you find yourself craving healthy, nutrient dense, whole foods.

-Let’s start with what you can’t eat when you’re doing a Whole30 – all of these items must be completely eliminated.
+Let’s start with what you will eliminate when you’re doing a Whole30.

 - Added sugar – In any form.
 This includes artificial sweeteners, and natural sweeteners like honey, maple syrup, and coconut sugar.
 You can find a complete list of other “hidden” names of sugar in this printable PDF.

-- Alcohol – In any form.
-This also includes alcohol that you might use for cooking, vanilla extract, and wine that may be hiding in mustard and other condiments.
+- Alcohol – This also includes alcohol that you might use for cooking and wine that may be hiding in mustard.
 Read those labels!

-- Dairy – Of all kinds – cheese, milk, cream, yogurt, sour cream, cream cheese, whey, butter, etc. The one exception is ghee – or clarified butter.
-This IS allowed on a Whole30 protocol and I bet you’re going to fall in love with cooking with it.
+- Dairy – Cheese, milk, cream, yogurt, sour cream, cream cheese, whey, butter, etc. are not allowed.
+The one exception is ghee – or clarified butter.
+This IS allowed on your Whole30 and I bet you’re going to fall in love with cooking with it!

 - Gluten – A big one that typically significantly reduces inflammation in the body.

-- Grains – This includes gluten free grains like corn, oats, and rice.
+- Grains – This includes gluten free grains like corn, oats, rice, millet, buckwheat, etc.

 - Legumes – Beans of all kinds (garbanzo, black beans, white beans, etc.), lentils, and peanuts.
-The only exception to this rule is green beans and peas, as they don’t often cause inflammation to the same degree as other legumes.
+The only exception to this rule is green beans and peas.

 - Soy – Soy sauce, tamari, soy lecithin, tofu, tempeh, and miso are all included in this category.

-- Some additives – Carrageenan, corn starch, maltodextrin, monosodium glutamate (MSG), potassium metabisulfite, sodium bisulfite, soy lecithin, sulfites, and sulfur dioxide are additives that are not allowed on Whole30.
-For a complete list of compliant + non-compliant additives you can check out this printable PDF.
+- Some additives – For a complete list of compatible + non-compatible additives you can check out this printable PDF.

-- Meat, seafood, poultry, and eggs – Getting an adequate amount of high quality protein is key to finding success on the Whole30 program.
+- Meat, seafood, poultry, and eggs – Getting an adequate amount of protein is key to finding success during your Whole30.
 It will keep you full and satisfied longer in between meals.
-Look for grass fed, pasture raised, organic, animal products and wild caught seafood whenever possible.

-- Natural fats – Using natural, healthy fats is an important piece of a successful Whole30.
-They make food taste better, and help fuel important processes in the body.
+- Natural fats – Natural, healthy fats are an important piece of a successful Whole30.
 The healthy fats allowed on a Whole30 program are avocado oil, olive oil, coconut oil, ghee (clarified butter), sesame oil, beef tallow, lard, and duck fat.

-- Coffee – Coffee is allowed on a Whole30 diet, in moderation.
-Either black or with a Whole30 compliant creamer like Nut Pods or Califia Unsweetened Better Half Creamer.
-You could also make an easy bulletproof style coffee with compliant fats and no sweetener!
+- Coffee – You can enjoy coffee black or with a Whole30 compliant creamer like Nut Pods.
+You could also make an easy bulletproof style coffee with compatible fats and no sweetener!

-- Nuts and seeds – In moderation.
+- Nuts and seeds – Nuts and seeds are allowed in moderation.
 Great for topping salads or adding texture and flavor to savory dishes.
-Also a great “emergency snack” item when paired with a small piece of fruit.

-- Certain pantry staples – Now more than ever there are a ton of Whole30 friendly pantry staples on the market.
-Vinegar, nut and seed flours, mustard, coconut aminos, mayonnaise, olives, and spices and seasonings are just a few that are allowed.
-You can view a complete list of Whole30 compliant pantry staples in my Whole Approved Food List PDF.
-My favorite source for buying Whole30 pantry staples is Thrive Market.
-They have a whole category on the site that is dedicated SOLELY to Whole30 compliant products that can be delivered straight to your door.
+- Certain pantry staples – There are a ton of Whole30 friendly pantry staples on the market.
+My favorite source for buying Whole30 pantry items is Thrive Market.
+They have a whole category on the site for Whole30 compatible products that can be delivered straight to your door.
 My pantry is always stocked with Thrive Market brand basics like ghee, olive oil, avocado oil, coconut aminos, and marinara sauce.
 Their prices literally cannot be beat, and the membership fee breaks down to $5 / month.
 So worth it for the money you’ll save!
-I’ve been a member for years and it’s highly valued resource for our whole food kitchen.

-Finding YUMMY beverages to enjoy during your Whole30 is a game changer – trust me!
-It’s really nice to have something that you enjoy sipping while you cook dinner, unwind from your day, or share a meal with a friend.
+Finding YUMMY beverages to enjoy during your Whole30 is a game changer.
+It’s really nice to have something on hand to sip while you cook dinner or unwind from your day.

 - Club soda